Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Methods

-Searches were run in Association for Computing Machinery (ACM) Digital Library, Scopus, Institute of Electrical and Electronics Engineers (IEEE) Xplore, Google Scholar and the University of Technology Sydney (UTS) Library catalog.
-The search process employed a structured set of search strings designed to capture relevant literature on MR and VR HMDs, flight simulation, and human factors.
-Search strings focused on key themes relevant to the objectives of this research, such as human factors, VR/MR in flight simulation, and technical performance.
-Core strings combined terms for mixed/virtual reality, flight simulation and human factors (e.g. “MR OR VR” AND “flight training” AND “cybersickness”).
-Table \ref{tab:search-strings} lists the search strings used in our systematic review.
+Searches were conducted in the Association for Computing Machinery (ACM) Digital Library, Scopus, Institute of Electrical and Electronics Engineers (IEEE) Xplore, Google Scholar, and the University of Technology Sydney (UTS) Library catalog.
+The search strategy employed a structured set of search strings designed to capture literature relating to VR/MR HMDs, flight simulation, human factors, and mitigation strategies.
+Search strings targeted key themes relevant to the objectives of this review, including cybersickness, ergonomics, fatigue, simulation fidelity, and aviation training, and were adapted to the syntax of each database.
+To improve specificity and reduce retrieval of non-relevant records, several broad search strings were refined during revision while preserving coverage of adjacent VR/MR human-factor literature.
+Broad searches prioritized sensitivity over specificity to capture transferable evidence across immersive HMD domains.
+Due to the broader indexing behavior of Google Scholar, retrieval counts were substantially higher than those of curated academic databases; accordingly, only the first several hundred relevance-ranked results were screened, and Google Scholar was used primarily to identify potentially relevant gray literature and adjacent studies not captured elsewhere.
+Retrieved records were subsequently narrowed through relevance filtering, duplicate removal, title/abstract screening, and predefined inclusion/exclusion criteria.
+Table \ref{tab:search-strings} lists the search strings used in this review.